3mdeb/news-and-ideas/post.md

 it's not complex at all.
 The problem here is the amount of code to get through, but each instruction itself is not complex.
 Provided interface separate us from most of CPU and OS magic.
-Of course interface of presented tools are not very good for more sophisticated analysis, but its output is very regular so it's easy to transform it so that your favourite language can understand it and process.
+Of course, interface of presented tools are not very good for more sophisticated analysis, but its output is very regular so it's easy to transform it so that your favourite language can understand it and process.

-Meaning of most instruction is trivial and library calls are the points which we can consider points where the program communicate with outside world.
+Meaning of most instructions is trivial.
+We can consider library calls as the points where the program communicate with outside world.
 So we can decide, which of those points seem relevant to us so that we eliminate information noise.